sh123/esp32_loraprs/README.md

 - Weather
   - Rain and high humidity levels decrease signal level by about **~3-6 dB**
 - Could not get modems communicate with each other when using spreading factor 6
+- It might be useful to add additional pass band filter or broadcast FM radio reject filter